OpenMaine/covid19-unemployment/README.md

 # covid19-unemployment
 Project to help Mainers navigate unemployment assistance

+Please join our Slack channel, p-covid19.
+(Please go to openmaine.org to find a link to join our Slack, plus more information about OpenMaine.)

 <!--- Fill in the template below and click 'Submit new issue'  --->

 ## Unemployment Insurance Eligibility Determination